Nail Polish Remover vs. Acetone: What’s The Difference?

 Nail Polish Remover

-Nail polish remover is a solution of limonene, methyl pyrrolidone, and cetyl acetate that together can dissolve the color in the nail polish.
-Acetone may also be added to the nail polish remover to make it more effective.
+Nail polish remover is a solution of limonene, methyl pyrrolidone, and cetyl acetate that dissolves the color in the nail polish.
+Acetone may also be added to the remover to make it more effective.

-The advantage of nail polish remover vs. acetone is that nail polish remover is gentler and better for your nails and skin than the harsh chemical of acetone.
-For dry and brittle nails especially, nail polish remover without acetone is a better option.
+The advantage of nail polish remover vs. acetone is that nail polish remover is gentler and better for your nails and skin than the harsh chemicals of acetone.
+For dry and brittle nails, nail polish remover without acetone is especially a better option.

 The primary drawback of nail polish remover without acetone is that it is not as effective and can take some work to remove the polish.
 You may need to apply strong pressure to rub the polish off with the polish remover.

-Additionally, while a small amount of acetone can easily clean off a nail, you may need to use a lot more nail polish remover to take off the same amount of polish.
+Additionally, while a small amount of acetone can easily clean a nail, you may need to use a lot more nail polish remover to remove the same amount of polish.

 Should You Use Nail Polish Remover Over Acetone?